TikTok: For you, it's fun, but lawmakers see a security threat

 "The worry with TikTok is to what extent can the Chinese government compel TikTok to make certain decisions?" she said.
 "We need more evidence, but I think that the concern is valid."

-Discuss: TikTok: For you, it's fun, but lawmakers see a security threat
+Discuss: TikTok: For you, it's fun, but for Trump and lawmakers, it's a security threat

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.